-Higher A1C results such as a 7.5 – 9.0, which usually mean higher premiums, and over 9.0 could end with a decline of your application.
-Trying to reduce your A1C number consistently should be your goal to good health and getting the best life insurance rates for type 1 diabetics.
+Higher A1C results such as a 7.5 – 9.0, which usually mean higher premiums, and over 9.0 could end with a decline in your application.
+Trying to reduce your A1C number consistently should be your goal to good health and get the best life insurance rates for type 1 diabetics.

 Your Daily Dosage of Insulin: